LaurenceA/infrastructure/README.md

 ```
 Using these commands, the venv is created at `$WORK/venvs/project_name`.
 This does raise the risk of name clashes, so be aware!

-Third, the .bashrc provides a default queue and hpc_project_code for the job submission scripts below.
+Fourth, the .bashrc provides a default queue and hpc_project_code for the job submission scripts below.

 ## Running jobs in Blue Pebble